 Bug out bags are personalized kits that hold everything you need to survive for about seventy two hours.

-Bug out bags are not intended for long term survival.
+They are not intended for long term survival.
 Their purpose is to get you to a place of safety.

 In an evacuation situation, you might have one minute to leave your house.

 I read once about a woman running back into her house in order to grab milk and bottles for her one year old twins – while her husband stood at the minivan and screamed for her to get back.
 She survived and her family evacuated, but what if she had taken just a few minutes longer?